 Definition: the ability to provide advice without being influenced by others.

-That ethos of “if it feels wrong, even if others don’t think it is, then avoid it” remains a strong principle for Lights-On today.
-11 years on we remain fiercely independent and will never re-sell any products or take commission from any purchases or awards of contract our clients may make to suppliers.
+That ethos of “if it feels wrong, even if others don’t think it is, then challenge it” remains a strong principle for Lights-On today.
+14 years on we remain fiercely independent and will never re-sell any products or take commission from any purchases or awards of contract our clients may make to suppliers.